 Hidden Tanzania at a Glance

-1 night Arusha, Onsea House, Dinner, B&B (or treat yourself to Arusha Coffee Lodge)
+1 night Arusha, Mount Meru Hotel or Onsea House, B&B (or treat yourself to Arusha Coffee Lodge)

 1 night Tarangire, Nimali Tarangire, Full Board & Activities